arackaf/customize-cra/readme.md

 ### addBabelPlugin(plugin, config, env)

-Add whatever plugin specified babel's plugins
+Adds a babel plugin.

 ### addDecoratorsLegacy(config, env)

 Add decorators in legacy mode.
+Be sure to have `@babel/plugin-proposal-decorators` installed.

 ### disableEsLint(config, env)

 Does what it says.
 You may need this along with `addDecoratorsLegacy` in order to get decorators and exports to parse together.
-Be sure to have `@babel/plugin-proposal-decorators` installed.

 ### addBundleVisualizer(config)